-We've managed COVID, provided a safe work environment, supported staff, delivered quality services, supported participants, met contractual obligations, grown cash and property assets and ensured our future.
-Additionally, we continued to develop our presence and reputation in Western Victoria and South East SA.
+Through all this we've managed COVID, provided a safe work environment, supported staff, delivered quality services, supported participants and met contractual obligations.

+We've grown cash and property assets and ensured our future.

+Additionally, we have continued to develop our presence and reputation in Western Victoria and South East SA.

-From a supportive and trusting Board to a committed Management Team, Directors, Managers, Regional Managers, Finance, Payroll, Claims, Quality, Corporate Services, Training, Regional Support, Business Development, Consultants, Customer Service, Department Supervisors and Supported Employees.
+From a supportive and trusting Board to a committed Management Team, Directors, Managers, Regional Managers, Finance, Payroll, Quality, IT, Training, Regional Support, Business Development, Consultants, Customer Service, Department Supervisors and Supported Employees.
 We have all played our part in the success that CAEI has achieved this year.